Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Experiments

+\paragraph{Prompt engineering} Apparently, the performance of MPA depends on the quality of pseudo-labels generated by CLIP.
+As such, it is worth investigating whether MPA has been pushed to its maximum extent by using more sophisticated prompts than ``A photo of [CLS]".
+Specifically, we tested two additional sets of prompts: (1) ``a [Dom] of [CLS]" (e.g., a painting of dog) and (2) ``a photo of [CLS] in domain [Dom]" (e.g., a photo of dog in domain painting) with the intention of incorporating domain information, and as is presented in Tab~\ref{tab:prompt engineering}, while each of the three prompts shows certain advantage on some specific domains, in general, the naive ``A photo of [CLS]" still performs the best.

+\paragraph{Hyper-parameter selection} Experimental results for ablation studies on hyper-parameter selections are reported in Table ~\ref{tab:hyperparameter ablation}.
+For both pseudo-label threshold $\tau$ and prompt token length $\bm{M}_1, \bm{M}_2$, three different choices $\tau \in \{0.3, 0.6, 0.8\}$ and $\bm{M}_1, \bm{M}_2 \in \{8, 12, 20\}$ are examined.
+For simplicity, we are setting $\bm{M}_1$ and $\bm{M}_2$ to be equal.
+As $\tau$ increases, while the quality of the pseudo-labels gets higher, fewer images will be fed into the model, and Table~\ref{tab:tau} suggests that doing so hurts the overall performance.
+On the contrary, shown in Table~\ref{tab:token length}, the general trend for prompt token length is that the longer the prompt, the better the performance.
+As a result, we choose $\tau=0.4$ and $\bm{M}_1 = \bm{M}_2 = 16$ to balance the trade-off between performance and efficiency.
+For $\alpha$ in Equation~\ref{eqn:stg2_loss}, we chose it to be 500 to balance all losses (in this case $\mathcal{L}_1$) to be of the same order of magnitude.
+Our experimental results from Table~\ref{tab:alpha} also support such motivation.

-\paragraph{Effectiveness of loss function} To validate the effectiveness of our objective function Equation~\ref{eqn:stg2_loss}, two variants are evaluated: one without the $\mathcal{L}_{AE}$ loss and one without the $\mathcal{L}_1$ loss.
-Table~\ref{tab:loss ablation} shows that the removal of either piece will result in a performance degradation of about 0.7\%.
-In particular, $\mathcal{L}_1$ loss appears to have a larger impact on the overall performance.
-On the Clipart domain, the accuracy dropped by a large margin of 1.5\% without the $\mathcal{L}_1$ loss, demonstrating the effectiveness of enforcing consistent predictions on different prompts.
+\paragraph{Alignment strategy, prompt denoising and prompt design} To validate the effectiveness of our alignment strategy, we evaluate our method without the $\mathcal{L}_1$ loss, and table~\ref{tab:ablation} shows that this will result in a performance degradation of about 0.7\%.
+In particular, the $\mathcal{L}_1$ constraint exhibits a greater impact on the more difficult Clipart domain, where the accuracy dropped by a large margin of 1.5\% without it, demonstrating the effectiveness of constraining consistent predictions on different prompts.
+Subsequently, we tested the effectiveness of denoising the prompts through auto-encoder reconstruction.
+Again, results show that the incorporation of an auto-encoder structure with the $\mathcal{L}_{AE}$ loss is beneficial to the overall performance.
+Finally, we examined the necessity of using class and domain-specific tokens for learning prompts and results from Table~\ref{tab:ablation} support such design.
+Specifically, \ding{51} implies that both the class-specific and domain-specific prompts are used while \ding{53} implies that only the class-specific prompts are used.